Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Introduction

 \section{Introduction}

-In \cite{K} Khovanov studies a class of complexes of bimodules, known as Soergel bimodules, over a polynomial algebra $R$ in variables $x_1, \ldots, x_r$.
-These complexes are indexed on elements of the braid group on $r$-strands, and are defined if one is given a presentation of a braid word as a product of elementary braids and their inverses (see below).
-It is shown in \cite{K} that the Hochschild homology of the bimodules in this complex, with coefficients in the bimodule $R$, is an invariant of the link given by closing the braid, and is closely related to link homology.
+In \cite{K} Khovanov studies a class of complexes of bimodules, known as Soergel bimodules, over a polynomial algebra $R$ in variables $X_1, \ldots, X_r$ defined over a field of characteristic zero.
+These complexes are indexed by elements of the braid group on $r+1$-strands, and are defined if one is given a presentation of a braid word as a product of elementary braids and their inverses (see section \ref{one}).
+It is shown in \cite{K} that the Hochschild homology of the bimodules in this complex, with coefficients in the bimodule $R$, is an invariant of the link given by closing the braid, and is closely related to link homology up to degree shifts.
+In this note we extend most of this structure to arbitrary rings where $2$ is invertible (see definition \ref{TGLH}), and also endow link homology with the action of the reduced Steenrod algebra when working over fields $\F_p$ for odd primes $p$ (see theorem \ref{Linkinv}).
+Integral lifts of link homology have also been considered in the past by other authors \cite{Ka}.

-These results mentioned above assume characteristic zero.
-In this note, we will extend most of this structure to arbitrary characteristic.
-There is however a small subtlety at the prime two, indicated in remarks \ref{torsion}, \ref{action}.
-Unless otherwise stated, all cohomology is with integer coefficients.

-Another goal we wish to achieve in this note is to endow Soergel bimodules with an action of the Landweber-Novikov algebra.
-This algebra is an algebra of cohomology operations in complex cobordism theory.
-It contains an important sub-algebra which can be seen as an integral form of the universal enveloping algebra of the Lie algebra generated by positive Virasoro operators $\mbox{L}_n$, for $n \geq 0$.
-In this note we use topological constructions to describe integral forms of Soergel bimodules.
-We then proceed to describe a natural action of the above mentioned sub-algebra on this category of Soergel bimodules, and in particular, on their Hochschild homology.

-This is part of a larger attempt at describing the action of cohomology operations on link homology.
-We begin in this direction in section \ref{TGLH} by showing that the triply graded link homology \cite{K} supports an action of the reduced Steenrod powers.
+More generally, Soergel bimodules can be defined for arbitrary compact connected Lie groups $G$ of adjoint type (i.e. center free), with the ones considered above corresponding to $G = PU(r+1)$.
+Working with general groups $G$ of adjoint type and modulo an odd $p$, we enrich Soergel bimodules with an action of the reduced Steenrod algebra.
+This is achieved by describing Soergel bimodules as the (mod $p$) cohomology of certain topological constructions.
+We elaborate on these constructions below.
+The action of the reduced Steenrod algebra then extends to the Hochschild homology of Soergel bimodules (which in the case of $G = PU(r+1)$ gives rise to link homology as mentioned earlier).

-This document was directly influenced by \cite{KR}, and the author is indebted to M. Khovanov and L. Rozansky for several very helpful conversations.
-The author would also like to thank Jack Morava for sharing his insights on the structure of the Landweber Novikov algebra.
-Let us begin by describing the main results in the form of four observations:
+We were directly influenced by \cite{KR}, and the author is indebted to M. Khovanov and L. Rozansky for their interest.
+We thank Vitaly Lorman for a thorough reading and helpful feedback, and Jack Morava for sharing his insights.
+The author would like to acknowledge the Simons Foundation and the Max Planck Institute for Mathematics for their support during the period when this paper was finalized.